lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializeKey and DeserializeKey

-The serialization routine for keys simply concatenates the fixed-length public or private keys of the component signatures, as defined below:
+The serialization routine for keys simply concatenates the public or private keys of the component signatures, as defined below:

 ~~~
 Composite-ML-DSA.SerializeKey(key) -> bytes